 - Facility environment, and

-To access our ICS benchmarking services for integrating patients’ perceptions of care, facilities must participate in the ICS module of NRI’s performance measurement system known as the Behavioral Healthcare Performance Measurement System (BHPMS).
+To access our ICS benchmarking services, facilities must participate in the ICS module of NRI’s performance measurement system (known as the Behavioral Healthcare Performance Measurement System or BHPMS).
 For a low annual fee, facilities receive:

 - Live, interactive web-based orientation